sindresorhus/eslint-plugin-unicorn/docs/rules/no-zero-fractions.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

-There is no difference in JavaScript between, for example, `1`, `1.0` and `1.`, so prefer the former for consistency.
+There is no difference in JavaScript between, for example, `1`, `1.0` and `1.`, so prefer the former for consistency and brevity.

 ## Fail